Your Guide to The 7 Natural Wonders of the World

 - The area is populated by 5 different Native American tribes: The Hopi, Navajo, Havasupai, Paiute and Hualapai

-- Companies offering Grand Canyon Tours bring in millions of visitors each year
+- Bus tour companies offering Grand Canyon Tours bring in millions of visitors each year

 - In 2017, over 6.2 million people visited Grand Canyon National Park

 As one of the most recognized waterfalls in the world, and a UNESCO World Heritage Site, Victoria Falls also has the distinction of being the largest curtain of falling water in the world.
 Located on the national border of Zambia and Zimbabwe, the falls are a product of the Zambezi River plunging up to 354 feet down into gorges of basalt.
 Thousands of people visit the area each year for the opportunity to tour Victoria Falls and the surrounding area.